gyanantaran/sonic-ai-particle-detector/README.md

 ## Introduction

 This project aims to accurately determine the number of particles in a container by analyzing the audio signal generated from collisions between the particles and the container walls.
 To accomplish this, an artificial intelligence (AI) model will be developed that is trained on the audio data to recognize different sound patterns corresponding to different numbers of particles.
-By using the AI model, we hope to accurately count the number of particles in a container and provide a more efficient and reliable method for particle detection.
+The particle types may also be different, but the aim primarily is to determine the number of particles agnostic of the types.
+Although it worth noting here that the problem of determing the exact number of particles of a given type is even more exciting and challenging.
+In short, by using the AI model, we hope to accurately count the number of particles in a container from in an audio clip of a simulation of particles inside a container.
+The areas of appplication of this work, the author -- because of his limited but growing knowledge in mathematics -- is unsure of.

 ## Libraries